veebch/palomino/README.md

 ## Installation

-All of this takes place on the Pi-Zero.
+All of this takes place on the Pi-Zeroi - **not on the volumio server** .

 From your home directory, clone the repository

 ```
 git clone git@github.com:llvllch/palamino.git